 Jens Fenzau, LL.M.Eur., is responsible for the legal execution and contractual design of research and industry-based projects, as well as managing other legal issues.
 He draws on a wealth of perennial professional experience as attorney-at-law among others within the field of contract law.

 Jana Bolte leads and is responsible for finance.
-With her many years of professional experience, the business economist ensures cost and performance transparency for HI.
+With her many years of professional experience, the business economist ensures cost and performance transparency for Humboldt-Innovation.

 Daniela Rings (Dipl.-Kffr./MScBM) advises professors and scientists on screening and classification of new ideas and supports the analysis and utilization of existing innovative potential.
 She has several years of professional experience in the areas of business analysis and business development.

 Sebastian Adolphy (Dipl.-Ing.) is responsible for teaching and further education.
 With his many years of experience as a lecturer, scientist, and management consultant on topics of product development, he brings students and researchers at the HU closer to business model development and company foundation.

 Christina Stehr (M.A. in European Ethnology) established the „Humboldts Wagniswerkstätten“ further training programme at HU.
 As part of Innovation Management, she is an expert in methods of innovation development, user-centred design and business model development and passes these on to internal and external groups in workshops and currently takes over the provisional management of the Humboldt Startupservice.

 Carina Braselmann holds a degree in german literature and cultural studies.
 Since many years she has been working as a specialist for international marketing and business development.
 She is in authority for marketing and the development of strategic partnerships within knowledge and technology transfer.